Perfect Bluetooth MIDI For Windows

 One-time, about five minutes total.
 Full instructions and troubleshooting are in the README.

-Install Windows MIDI Services
+Install Windows MIDI Services (in-box on Windows 11 24H2+)

 Download and run the app